riccar/FunctionalProgramming/README.md

 ## A number of small apps developed entirely with pure JS and a few libraries

 - Counter: Simple counter app
-- Caloriecounter.
+- Calorie Counter.
 Allows to add edit and delete meals and their calories.
 It shows meals in a table where the last row is the total number of calories for all the meals.
-- tempunitconvert.
+- Temp Unit Convert.
 Converts temperature units between Fahrenheit, Celsius and Kelvin.
+- Tip Calculator: Calculate tip and total based on bill amount and tip percentage.

 ## Libraries used